Zabolekar/nim-clojure-interop/README.md

 This is merely an example and not a full interop library.

+All three examples attempt to call the same Nim proc (defined in `implementation.nim`) from different Clojure implementations.

 # Calling Nim from JVM Clojure

 To build it (assuming you already have Nim and Clojure), you'll need `jnim`, which can be installed with `nimble install jnim`.
 Then do: